michaeljclark/crefl/README.md

-# crefl
+# Crefl

-> _crefl_ is a runtime library and compiler plug-in to support reflection in C.
+> _Crefl_ - a C-type-reflection-API and clang plug-in to write reflection metadata.

-The _crefl_ API provides access to runtime reflection metadata for C structure declarations with support for arbitrarily nested combinations
+The _Crefl_ API provides access to runtime reflection metadata for C structure declarations with support for arbitrarily nested combinations
 of: intrinsic, set, enum, struct, union, field, array, constant, variable.

-- The _crefl_ clang plug-in outputs C reflection meta-data used by the library.
+- The _Crefl_ clang plug-in outputs C reflection metadata used by the library.
-- The _crefl_ API provides task-oriented query access to C reflection meta-data.
+- The _Crefl_ API provides task-oriented query access to C reflection metadata.

 ![crefl](/images/crefl.svg)

 ---

-## crefl example
+## Crefl example

 This example has an outer-loop iterating through _struct types_ and an inner-loop iterating through _struct fields_.